Methodology

 Phase 1 — Quick Screen

 An 11-task sequential screen on gold-standard items with known expert consensus.
-Uses anti-luck guardrails and per-item agreement thresholds to confirm an evaluator's clinical judgement is aligned with the reference standard before they commit to the full calibration.
-Typically takes ~20 minutes.
+Anti-luck guardrails and per-item agreement thresholds confirm an evaluator's judgement is aligned with the reference standard before they commit to the full calibration. ~20 minutes.

 Result